-ASL Interpreter/CART Services
+Interpreter Services

-ASL Interpreter or CART (Communication Access Real-Time Translation) Services are available to assist communication needs for Deaf and Hard of Hearing students.
-These services are available in the classroom during lecture, tutoring sessions, appointments with teachers, advisors, advisors, and other staff members of the college, and for special events that take place at the college.
+Interpreter Services is the service that Deaf and Hard of Hearing students used the most.
+Interpreters will be available to interpret for you in the classroom during your teachers' lecture, tutoring sessions, appointments with teachers, counselors, advisors, and other staff members of the college, and for special events that take place at the college.